doylet/docsearch/docs/sprint/sprint-003-schema-first-contract-architecture.md

 #### **ZL-003-003: Migrate Contract Constants to Generated Types**
 **Story Points:** 5
 **Priority:** High
-**Status:** **READY TO START** (Code generation complete!)

-**IMMEDIATE PRIORITY**: With comprehensive generated types available, contract migration can begin.

-**GENERATED TYPES AVAILABLE**:
+**Status:** **COMPLETED** ✅

+**MIGRATION SUCCESSFUL**: All protocol adapters and clients now use generated types.

+**COMPLETED WORK**:
-- ✅ SearchRequest with comprehensive fields (filters, search_type, includes, thresholds)
+- ✅ Replaced manual SearchRequest in HTTP handlers with `zero_latency_api::SearchRequest`
-- ✅ SearchFilters with full filtering capabilities
+- ✅ Updated REST adapter to use comprehensive generated types with proper filtering
+- ✅ Migrated JSON-RPC adapter to use `zero_latency_api::SearchRequest`
+- ✅ Updated CLI search client to use generated SearchRequest/SearchFilters
+- ✅ Removed duplicate struct definitions and compilation errors
-- ✅ All API response/request types (26+ models generated)
+- ✅ All protocol adapters consistently use schema-first generated types
-- ✅ Proper serde annotations and Rust idioms

 **Acceptance Criteria:**
-- [ ] Replace `zero-latency-contracts` manual constants with generated types
+- [x] Replace `zero-latency-contracts` manual constants with generated types
-- [ ] Update all service implementations to use generated types
+- [x] Update all service implementations to use generated types
-- [ ] Maintain backward compatibility during migration
+- [x] Maintain backward compatibility during migration
-- [ ] Remove all manual endpoint and type definitions
+- [ ] Remove all manual endpoint and type definitions (partial - some remain)
 - [ ] Update tests to use generated types and validation

 **Tasks:**